-"Animal shelter" means any municipal facility owned, operated or maintained for the care and custody of seized, stray, homeless, quarantined, abandoned, unwanted animals or animals held for the purpose of protective custody under the authority of this Title or state law.
+"Animal shelter" means any municipal facility owned, operated, or maintained for the care and custody of seized, stray, homeless, quarantined, abandoned, unwanted animals or animals held for the purpose of protective custody under the authority of this Title or state law.

-"Animal under physical restraint."
+"Animal under physical restraint" is any of the following:

-- A. "Animal under physical restraint" means any animal under the physical control of its owner or handler having charge, care, custody, or control of the animal, by the means of a leash, tether, or other physical control device or enclosure.
-A leash or tether shall not exceed six feet in length when within reach of other animals or people and may not be affixed in such a way that such animal could cause harm to itself or others. - B. Animals upon the real property of their owner, or upon the property of another with prior written permission of the property owner and under direct adult supervision shall be considered under physical restraint, unless the animal is left unattended and unrestrained on an owner's property in such circumstances where any other individual or animal engaged in a normal and expected activity (e.g. walking on the sidewalk) would regularly come into contact with such an animal. - C. Animals confined in or upon a motorized vehicle shall be considered physically restrained; provided that the animal is not within reach of other animals or people, or in any manner which could cause harm to itself or others.
+- A. Any animal under the physical control of its owner or handler having charge, care, custody, or control of the animal, by the means of a leash, tether, or other physical control device or enclosure.
+A leash or tether shall not exceed six feet in length when in reach of other animals or people and may not be affixed in such a way that such animal could cause harm to itself or others. - B. Animals upon the real property of their owner, or upon the property of another with prior written permission of the-property owner and under direct adult supervision shall be considered under physical restraint, unless the animal is left unattended and unrestrained on an owner's property in such circumstances where any other individual or animal engaged in a normal and expected activity would regularly come into contact with such an animal. - C. Animals confined in or upon a motorized vehicle shall be considered physically restrained; provided that the animal is not within reach of other animals or people, or in any manner which could cause harm to itself or others.

-"At large."

-A. "At large" means any animal other than a cat, whether licensed or unlicensed, which is not under physical restraint imposed by the owner or handler including, but not limited to, caged, enclosed, or leashed when off the premises of the owner.

-B. An animal is considered "at large," if the animal's owner does not possess equipment necessary to physically restrain the animal.
+"At large" means any of the following:

+- A. Any animal other than a cat, whether licensed or unlicensed, which is not under physical restraint imposed by the owner or handler including, but not limited to, caged, enclosed, or leashed when off the premises of the owner. - B. If the animal's owner does not possess equipment necessary to physically restrain the animal.